Egypt court sets January 1 appeal date for Al Jazeera journalists

 CAIRO An Egyptian court has set January 1 as the date for an appeals hearing for the three Al Jazeera journalists serving jail time in Egypt, the network said on Tuesday.

-The journalists were convicted in July on charges of aiding a terrorist organisation in a verdict that was widely condemned internationally.
+The journalists were convicted in July on charges of aiding a terrorist organization in a verdict that was widely condemned internationally.

 The three, who all denied the charge of working with the now-banned Muslim Brotherhood, are Australian Peter Greste and Canadian-Egyptian national Mohamed Fahmy, Cairo bureau chief of Al Jazeera English.